PierreGode/Linux-Active-Directory-join-script/README.md

 <p>Also see<a href="https://github.com/PierreGode/Linux-Active-Directory-join-script/wiki"> Wiki</a></p>

+Future development: I will add support for an (answer file) in early 2020

 <H4>But why?</H4>
 <p>Joining to domain is fairly easy, but then you have all the configuration around it to get everything to work
 as you expect, like: </p>